 Xabiso Lombo, CEO Guardian Gabriel

 Xabiso is a highly presentable, energetic and enthusiastic young CEO.
 Using her theatrical background, Xabiso projects a strong presence on the Heavy Chef stage.
 Her company, Guardian Gabriel, creates a wearable, state-of-the-art panic button that operates entirely without the victim’s use of a smartphone.
 Xabiso says: “This idea came up in 2017 and our team has been working to bring it into fruition ever since.
 We are a team of four, with diverse and complementary skills.
-Harness the power of the community, earn security.”
+Our aim is to harness the power of the community and earn security.”

 Tamir Shklaz, CEO Quillo